 A multi-spindle lathe, as the name suggests, has more than one spindle arrangement that can provide independent rotational motion to the workpiece.
 These spindles are generally arranged in a circular array, and each spindle has a designated index number, with different turning operations being performed at each spindle.

-The ability to provide different spindle speeds on the same machine, without the need for constantly modifying the program, makes these lathes ideal for large-scale production of complex parts, where quick cycle time is of key importance.
+The ability to provide different spindle speeds on the same lathe machine, without the need for constantly modifying the program, makes these lathes ideal for large-scale production of complex parts, where quick cycle time is of key importance.

-Generally, a multi-spindle configuration is found in CNC lathe machines like Swiss lathe, where multiple cutting tools are used for performing different operations like turning, drilling, boring, threading, etc.
+Generally, a multi-spindle configuration is found in CNC lathe machines like Swiss lathe, where multiple cutting tools are used for performing different operations like turning, boring, drilling, threading, etc.

 These lathes have almost all the basic parts of a lathe with a multi-spindle configuration and tool holding system.